Counseling Partners of Los Angeles

 • created a safe and consistent supervision environment

-90% of our counselors surveyed on the 2020-2021 school year agreed or strongly agreed their Field Support Person
+87% of our counselors surveyed in the 2023-2024 school year agreed or strongly agreed their Field Support Person

 • provided guidance in building their caseload at the start of their practicum/academic year.